aardappel/lobster/lobster/docs/source/language_reference.md

 Typing
 ------

-While Lobster is dynamically typed by default, it does allow optional type annotations that have many uses:

--   to cause type errors to happen earlier (where the values are created rather than used)
+Lobster is statically typed, though most of the time you don’t notice, since most types can be inferred.
+You specify types:

--   used to create multi-methods (see earlier)
+-   Used to create multi-methods (see earlier)

--   to provide coercion (`int` -\> `float`, anything -\> `string`)
+-   To provide coercion (`int` -\> `float`, anything -\> `string`)

--   as documentation
+-   As documentation

--   (future) to receive some type errors at compile time

--   (future) for faster execution
+-   To get simpler type errors.

 As we've seen, you can type function arguments and UDT fields.
-Important to note is that these are checked when called / constructed, there are still cases when the exact types may change afterwards (though not in the case of `value`, whose fields are immutable).

-Lobster performs type checking when variables/fields are overwritten, and requires the new value to be the same as the old one, with some exceptions:

--   `nil` may overwrite anything, and anything may overwrite `nil`

--   an `int` may overwrite a `float` (and will become a `float`)

--   any UDT may overwrite any other UDT type

-Note that a type annotation specifying a type only allows that type initially, it does not accept `nil` also.
-If you want to accept `nil` additionally, currently you just have to leave it typeless, though there may be a way to express that you accept a type or `nil` in the future.
+For more detail, see the [type system](type_checker.html).

 Coroutines
 ----------